pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## TLDR
 Some humans prefer stability.
 Some humans prefer variety.
 Some, a combination of both.

-## Antifragile romantic relationships

-While polyamory/ENM might seem like an outlier, its just another type of relationsip albeit more effortful.
-Let's look at the benefits and the inherent challenges.

-**Vulnerability as Strength:**  This is the core of genuine, deep connections.
-When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or even humiliated you risk so much.
-Why?
-Becaused now your ego and self-worth can be attacked.
-By working through the "hard conversations" together, partners build **incredible trust** and **deep understanding**.
-Also, is there any other way to realize your most personal desires with those you love?

-**Outside the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
-Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.

-**The Range of Challenges:**  Polyamory & ENM also require a high degree of emotional energy, work, and self-awareness.
-Specifically, partners need to navigate jealousy, insecurity, fear, and uncertainty.
-Almost constantly.
-Ultimately, it requires much time, resources, and effort.

-**Societal Hurdles:** Polyamory and ENM still face societal stigma, which can create strain on couples and their support networks.
-Navigating this another emotional challenge.

-## Benefits

-Polyamory/ENM has the potential to enhance the quality of your connections.
-Here are a few reasons:

-**Enhanced communication and confluct resolution** Having more than two partners requires a constant dance of transparency, not just with your primary partner but also with your additional flames.
-It's a pressure cooker that hones your ability to articulate needs, set boundaries, and navigate conflict with grace – skills that inevitably spill over and strengthen your other relationships.

-**Stronger support network** Polyamory/ENM can also unlock a treasure chest of support.
-Imagine a constellation of connections, each offering a unique source of friendship, guidance, and emotional sustenance.

-**Greater sexual and emotional needs fulfilled** Finally, let's not forget the potential for a richer tapestry of experiences.
-Polyamory/ENM when approached with honesty and emotional maturity, can offer a broader spectrum of sexual and emotional fulfillment.
-Imagine the possibility of exploring diverse desires and finding intimacy in ways that a single partner might not be able to fully satisfy.
-This exploration doesn't diminish the primary relationship; instead, it can lead to a more well-rounded and fulfilling emotional life.

-**The Bottom Line:**  Polyamory/ENM is not a magic bullet.
-The success of these partnerships hinges on emotional maturity, a commitment to growth, and the ability to navigate societal stigma.
-It's not for everyone though.

-Lastly, whether polyamory & ENM becomes mainstream remains to be seen.
-History, however, points to yes.

-## Will accepting polyamory & ENM fix population collapse?

-Very unlikely.
-If the endgame is more babies then it wont make a dent.
-Polyamory & ENM require more resource for them to wotk.
-The best scenario, in my opinion, is social acceptance.
-History seems to point "yes" to that outcome.

 ## What is polyamory & ENM and why?

-todo: 20% infidelity rate per statistica

-todo: 50% divorce rare by age 50

 Ethical non-monogamy (ENM), which encompasses open relationships and polyamory, is a relationship structure where partners agree to have romantic or intimate relationships with people outside of the primary couple.
 However, unlike cheating, ENM is based on  **open communication, consent, and clear boundaries**.